COVID-19 in Bulgaria: 25 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 25 New Cases in the Last 24 hours

-The new confirmed cases of coronavirus in Bulgaria for the last 24 hours are 25, according to the new data published in the Unified Information Portal.
+The new cases of COVID-19 in Bulgaria in the last 24 hours are 25, according to the data of the Unified Information Portal.

-643 tests were done, which means that the proportion of positive results is 3.9 percent.
+During the day, 516 tests were performed, of which 4.8 percent were positive.
+There are 2,980 active cases, and 2 people have been reported as cured.

+There have been no deaths from COVID-19 in the last 24 hours.
+The total number of deaths so far is 38,219.

 Follow Novinite.com on Twitter and Facebook